Wellness takes work, effort, and time. Healthy behaviors simply don’t happen overnight.

-1. Healthy lunch and snacks
+1. Healthy Lunch and Snacks

 Provide enough time for their team members during lunchtime to hit the gym, play a sport, or even head home to eat a healthy homemade lunch.
 There are also healthy snack delivery services that have emerged lately and can be used to deliver healthy snacks to employee offices instead of them having to go out looking for food.
-Since everyone needs to eat, good snack and lunch programs and the promotion of healthy eating at the workplace appeals to everyone.
+Since everyone needs to eat, good snack and lunch programs and the promotion of healthy eating at the workplace appeal to everyone.

-2. Assistance programs
+2. Assistance Programs

 Provide personal support for issues such as substance abuse, stress, anxiety, and depression.
 Many work-related stress issues experienced by employees can be addressed through guided support programs outside the workplace.
-These types of programs help employees to achieve peace of mind so that they can perform at their best, boost their confidence and satisfaction between the employer and the employees.
+These types of programs help employees to achieve peace of mind so that they can perform at their best, and boost their confidence and satisfaction between the employer and employees.

 A siesta after lunch during a hectic day always leaves one feeling reinvigorated.
 You can have specialized nap rooms where employees who want to take a brief nap after lunch can go.
 They can then return to their projects with renewed energy after catching a quick nap.
 Naps have been clinically proven to provide benefits in productivity!

-4. Community service activities
+4. Community Service Activities

 Doing good deeds and helping others usually make many people feel good and fulfilled.
-Organize a day where staff can volunteer in the community; form fundraisers and groups for causes they feel passionate about.
+Organize a day where staff can volunteer in the community; from fundraisers and groups for causes they feel passionate about.
 These programs also help facilitate closer relationships among employees.

-5. On-site fitness centers
+5. On-site Fitness Centers

 This might be considered the granddaddy of all corporate wellness program examples.
-Not everyone can provide their team members with a 72,000 square foot fitness center, but you can provide on-site gym services and fitness classes to help employees keep fit.
+Not everyone can provide their team members with a 72,000-square-foot fitness center, but you can provide on-site gym services and fitness classes to help employees keep fit.

-6. Smoking cessation programs
+6. Smoking Cessation Programs

 It's no secret that, on average, team members who smoke cigarettes cost their employers more money due to health issues compared to non-smokers.
 Some workplaces have found it in their best interest, both ethically and economically, to offer smoking cessation programs to their team members.

-7. Transit options
+7. Transit Options

 Encouraging alternative methods of transportation, such as bike sharing or public transit incentives, are beneficial to the workplace and the future of the environment.
 These types of workplace wellness programs appeal to current and potential employees who value environmental responsibility.

-8. Paramedical services
+8. Paramedical Services

 Services like massage therapy for team members while they're at work.
 A relaxed and calm team member is a joy to have in the workplace, which is a good reason to consider this example.

-9. Yoga classes
+9. Yoga Classes

 How do you create a corporate wellness program?